 Smart casual tweed

 To get all the advantages of tweed, you need to take that three-piece suit you invested in and break it down.
 A men’s tweed jacket, waistcoat and trousers each offers a separate look, and when worn in different combinations generate even more ways to make one suit do it all.

 There are a myriad of ways to make your tweed suit do smart casual.
 We particularly like the look of a tweed jacket worn over a lightweight turtleneck jumper.
 Not only is it sophisticated, it also slims your silhouette.
 For your feet, we suggest brogues.
 Or for a slightly more relaxed look, penny loafers worn with contrasting socks.

 A tweed jacket comes in really handy when you want to do casual without dressing like a teenager.
 Any pair of straight-cut dark jeans and casual shirt looks great with a tweed jacket worn over.

-The trick to nailing this look is to make sure your jacket is a good fit – nothing looks worse than a voluminous jacket worn over a scruffy polo shirt.
-Look for a good fit – neither so tight that you look like a sausage bursting its casing, nor like you’ve contracted a wasting disease.
+The trick to nailing this look is to make sure your jacket is a good fit – nothing looks worse than a voluminous jacket that hangs off your shoulders and flaps around in the wind.

 And leave the t-shirts to the kids.
-You might consider wearing a henley shirt as a base layer, with a preppy button-down collar weekend shirt under your tweed jacket.
+You might consider wearing a plain Oxford shirt under your tweed jacket.
 Alternatively, for a more contemporary feel, go for a cashmere-mix jumper.

-Casual footwear options include chunky chukka boots, brogues, loafers or even boat shoes if the weather’s good.
+Casual footwear options include rugged chukka boots or deck shoes if the weather’s good.

 A note on tweed waistcoats

 Unless you’re slim as a whippet, the best way to turn a tweed waistcoat into an extra outfit is to wear yours under a contrasting jacket.

 Want to add a more celebratory feel to a traditional tweed suit?
 Wear a bold red waistcoat beneath your heritage tweed jacket.
-Similarly, a soft grey tweed waistcoat tones down the starkness of a navy tweed office suit.
+Similarly, a soft grey tweed waistcoat can be used to tone down the starkness of a formal business suit.

 How to wear tweed in the winter